 HIPAA doesn’t just apply to the video call.
 It applies to the form submission, the storage of those answers, the messaging system, the backend database, and even who inside the organization can see that data.

-These requirements stem directly from the HIPAA requirements for telemedicine, which outline how access controls, encryption, and audit logging must function within regulated healthcare environments.
+These requirements stem directly from the HIPAA Security Rule, which outlines how access controls, encryption, and audit logging must function within regulated healthcare environments.

 That’s where compliance starts to feel less abstract.

-Behind any HIPAA-regulated telemedicine software, there are controls most users never see.
+Behind any HIPAA-compliant telemedicine platform, there are controls most users never see.
 Access isn’t universal.
 A clinician can see their patient’s record.
 A billing coordinator may see only what’s necessary to process a claim.

 Temporary staff accounts should expire.
 When someone leaves the organization, their credentials must be revoked.
 These aren’t dramatic safeguards, but they’re essential.